adtimokhin/csmc-14200-checkers-final-project/README.md

 * designed a bot which actually is capable to play a game of checkers more or less properly
 * researched a few heuristics on how to play checkers

 ## TUI
 * Added a class responsible for I/O interactions through text-based interface.
 * Added methods for getting boolean and integer inputs from users.

 ## TUIGame
 * Added a class to perform game logic stuff (that were previously part of Game class)

-## GUIPlayer
-* Added a class to represent a player in GUI

 ## GUI
 * Added methods that will provide all necessary interaction between user and the game logic via GUI